 Children with reading disabilities can learn.
 With the proper strategies to help their brain process information the correct way, they can adapt and overcome these obstacles.
 Most can and do go on to be successful adults with the right approach.

 Reading Problems and Solutions

 If you suspect your child has a reading problem, you need to find some answers to make the right decisions, along with solutions that work.
-If you are uncertain, fill out the form at the bottom of the page to get my Reading Difficulties Checklist to help you pintpoint a reading disability.
+If you’re uncertain, fill out the form at the bottom of the page to get my Reading Difficulties Checklist to help you pinpoint a reading disability.

-This is why I have put together this list of resources on how to help a child struggling with reading that will guide you in the right direction.
-I have split them into categories to make it easier to find what you are looking for.
+This’s why I’ve put together this list of resources on how to help a child struggling with reading that will guide you in the right direction.
+I’ve split them into categories to make it easier to find what you are looking for.